AdobeDocs/campaign-web.en/help/v8/email/generative-lp.md

 >Before starting using this capability, read out related [Guardrails and Limitations](generative-gs.md#generative-guardrails).
 ></br>
 >
->You must agree to a [user agreement](https://www.adobe.com/legal/licenses-terms/adobe-dx-gen-ai-user-guidelines.html) before you can use the AI Assistant Content Accelerator in Adobe Campaign Web.
+>You must agree to a [user agreement](https://www.adobe.com/legal/licenses-terms/adobe-dx-gen-ai-user-guidelines.html) before you can use the AI Assistant in Adobe Campaign Web.
 For more information, contact your Adobe representative.

-Transform your landing pages with the AI Assistant Content Accelerator in Adobe Campaign Web, powered by generative AI.
+Transform your landing pages with the AI Assistant  in Adobe Campaign Web, powered by generative AI.

 Effortlessly create impactful content, including complete pages, tailored text snippets, and customized visuals that resonate with your audience, driving higher engagement and interaction.

-Explore the tabs below to learn how to use the AI Assistant Content Accelerator in Adobe Campaign Web.
+Explore the tabs below to learn how to use the AI Assistant in Adobe Campaign Web.

 >[!BEGINTABS]

 >[!TAB Full landing page generation]

-In the following example, we will leverage the AI Assistant Content Accelerator to refine an existing landing page template.
+In the following example, we will leverage the AI Assistant to refine an existing landing page template.

 1. After creating and configuring your landing page, click **[!UICONTROL Edit content]**.